Posted by OurVolvo.com on Oct 10, 2016 in 1999 Volvo V70

 So adding it all together, just for these 5-6 things you will spend $1,600 easily just for parts.
 If you want it done at a dealership the rate is about $120 per hour with mandatory computer inspection (one work hour cost of $120) and at least another hour of labor.

-So with this mind, yes I think Volvo owes all V70 owners an apology.
+With this mind, yes I think Volvo owes all V70 owners an apology.
 And why not a free car replacement for being left with a car load of people on the side of a lonely country road in a dark rainy night?
 And then having to pick up a pretty penny bill at the local Volvo dealership.

 And one last remark about the 3rd row seats not being part of the standard package of the V70.
 Let’s face it on this one!
 If you are going to build a solid and safe family station wagon with a 3rd row capabilities frame and chassis, and sell it for 30 grand, you may just as well install the $250 3rd row seat and get it over with.
 Just saying…